GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 We also used ArcGis Pro (using an R package) to connect with NatureServe Canada database and retrieve data for the analysis.

 ## Results/recomendations
 The figure below summarizes results obtained after running HSMs for 96 species.
-Intermediate results (maps, tables, etc) for each species can be accessed here.

 ![](./summary_HSMs_KBAs.png)